 The power button is located on top of the drone and needs to be pressed a few seconds in order to start it.
 During night flights you are assisted by four LED lights, one under each motor (blue in front, red on back).

 First user reviews complained that it doesn’t have a micro SD card slot (on-board recording), this is unfortunately true :(.
 Also, the camera’s tilt angle can be adjusted only manually.

 On the belly, there is a second tiny camera that servers as an optical-flow sensor.
 A nice feature is that can be activated in life-view, allowing ground inspection.

 Price, availability, and options

 Now, you can order this entry-level GPS drone with 28% off for $107.99 – this price includes the storage bag shown in my review.
 At the checkout, you can also opt for 1 or 2 additional batteries.
 For the ‘Fly More Combo’ pack (3 batteries) you will need to pay 20 extra bucks.
 You can also opt for a black or white edition.
 Personally, I prefer light colors for my drones because they are heating up less in the sun.
 Using this ‘664QDTH7AJNX‘ coupon code you can save 3%!

 JJRC X16 review: Camera performance

 While most of the JJR/C X16 promo banners advertise an exciting ‘true 6K camera’, unfortunately, the reality is quite disappointing.
 It does not even have an on-board recording, all the videos are captured from the FPV footage.
-Recording quality is widely depending on the WIFI signal, and degraded by distance.
+Recording quality is widely dependent on the WIFI signal and degraded by distance.
 Camera angle adjustment is possible, but only manually before take-off.

 Photo size, video resolution nor frame rates can be adjusted, it is a total noob camera.
 The picture size is 6144 x 3456 pixels, but based on the quality, I think the 6K resolution is obtained by software interpolation.